Performance leading practices

 There are several ways you can configure the SharePoint Online connector to exclude irrelevant content.

-In a SharePoint Online source, in the Content to include section, the All sites option is selected by default.
+On the Add/Edit a SharePoint Online Source page, in the Content to include section, the All sites option is selected by default.
 This configuration crawls every site available in your SharePoint Online tenant.
 You should instead be selective as to the content you want to index.

 For example, select the Specific items option and specify starting URLs you want to crawl.
 Only SharePoint Online items whose URLs begin with the specified starting URLs will be indexed.